labyrinthinesecurity/fastFibration/README.md

 This is a python implementation of https://github.com/makselab/FastFibration fast fibration partitioning (FFP) algorithm

-Initally, the algorithm was presented in [Morone et. al.](https://www.pnas.org/content/117/15/8306) in 2021.
-In 2025, FFP was used extensively in [Symmetries of Living Systems: Symmetry Fibrations and Synchronization in Biological Networks](https://arxiv.org/pdf/2502.18713)
+Initally, the algorithm was presented in [Morone et. al.](https://www.pnas.org/content/117/15/8306) in 2021 and was instrumental to identify key biological patterns in the genetics network of bacteria.

+In February 2025, the power of FFP in biology was further demonstrated in the book [Symmetries of Living Systems: Symmetry Fibrations and Synchronization in Biological Networks](https://arxiv.org/pdf/2502.18713)

+In March 2025, I used FFP to [identify fundamental fibrations in Azure and AWS](https://www.linkedin.com/pulse/taming-nhis-aws-azure-part-1-visual-tour-christophe-parisel-f9tpe/) IAM graphs.

 ## Usage